ibex-team/ibex-lib/newdoc/intro.rst

 Contractor programming
 -------------------------------

-Ibex gives you the ability to build high-level interval-based algorithms declaratively through the `contractor programming`_
+Ibex gives you the ability to build high-level interval-based algorithms declaratively through the *contractor programming* paradigm [Chabert09]_.

 A contractor is basically an operator that transforms a box to a smaller (included) box, by safely removing points with respect to some mathematical property.